focus-editor/focus/LOG.md

         + Test indent/unindent
         + New line without breaking on last line
         + Move last line up
-    - Don't draw separators in the navigate mode
+    + Don't draw separators in the navigate mode
     - Look up the combo for an action from the keymap
+    - Global search
+        - Double shift to search
+        - TEST THIS: All files opened separately should always appear at the top in searches
+    - Local search
+        - New widget
     - Refresh buffers from disk
         + Make it work
         + Remove crlf on load every time